Taxation of employer benefits

 Payment

-Your employer can arrange a 'salary sacrifice' over an agreed time, not more than 12 months.
+Your employer can arrange a 'salary sacrifice' over an agreed time, lasting not more than 12 months.
 If so, you give up an agreed amount of your gross salary to cover the cost of the bicycle.
-You only pay Income Tax (IT), Universal Social Charge (USC) and Pay Related Social Insurance (PRSI) on the balance of your salary.
+You will only pay Income Tax, Universal Social Charge (USC) and Pay Related Social Insurance (PRSI) on the balance of your salary.

-Your employer may buy the bicycle and not require you to pay for it.
-In this case, you will be exempt from tax on the benefit of the cost of the bicycle up to the relevant limits.
+You will be exempt from tax on the benefit of the bicycle cost up to the relevant limits where your employer:

-If the cost is more than these limits IT, USC and PRSI will apply to the excess.
+If the cost is more than these limits, Income Tax, USC and PRSI will apply to the excess.

 How often can I use the scheme?